 As a member, you're invited to:

 - take part in research

 - share your experiences

 - share your opinions on how Social Security Scotland should work

 Client Panels are run by a team of Social Security researchers and support staff.
 They work independently from the rest of the organisation.

-After 2 years you will be asked if you still want to be a member before your 2 year membership ends.
+We will ask if you still want to be a member before your 2 year membership ends.